SyGra: A Unified Graph-Based Framework for Scalable Generation, Quality Tagging, and Management of Synthetic Data: Pipeline Components: Features, Definitions and Examples

 \paragraph{CombineRecords.} This transformation combines multiple records to form richer contextual input.
 It can skip from the beginning or end of the dataset, define how many records to combine, and how to shift the combination window.
-As shown in Figure~\ref{fig:combine_transform}, the configuration merges two records, joining multiple fields with newline delimiters or preserving the first record's values.
+As shown below, the configuration merges two records, joining multiple fields with newline delimiters or preserving the first record's values.

-\paragraph{SkipRecords.} Figure~\ref{fig:skip_transform} presents a simpler configuration to exclude records from the dataset, either from the start or end.
+\paragraph{SkipRecords.} It presents a simpler configuration to exclude records from the dataset, either from the start or end.
 This is especially useful for filtering noisy, incomplete, or structurally incompatible entries prior to processing.